Abbilaash/Richie2.com/README.md

 ## play.html:
-: Display time I have with my twin sons, playing lego, writting fun code projects, & : This page's background should be a little brighter than the index page.
+: Display time I have with my twin sons, playing lego, writting fun code projects, & online games (e.g. World of Warcraft).
+: This page's background should be a little brighter than the index page.
 Perhaps shift the hue to a more subtle color?